Mississippi School Counselor Certification

 Mississippi School Counselor Certification Renewal

-The Mississippi school counselor license is valid for five (5) from the date of issue.
+Your initial school counselor certification will last five years from the date of issue, and each subsequent renewal will last five years as well.
 Renewal applications are completed online and include the following materials:

 • Completed Licensure Application with the Renewal of Five-Year License option selected (page 5), located here